 b.
 Violation of any provision of this chapter.

 c.
-Violation of any provision of the animal laws of the state of Idaho.
+Violation of any provision of the animal laws of the State of Idaho.

 2. Notice Of Suspension Or Revocation; Hearing; Determination:

 a.
-The Downey city office shall give notice of suspension or revocation to the holder of the noncommercial license, which notice shall set forth specifically the charges or grounds for which the license was suspended and the facts on which such suspension is based; such notice shall be served on the holder of such license.
+The Downey city office shall give notice of suspension or revocation to the holder of the commercial or noncommercial license, which notice shall set forth specifically the charges or grounds for which the license was suspended and the facts on which such suspension is based; such notice shall be served on the holder of such license.

 b.
 The notice of suspension shall designate the time and place that a hearing shall be held before the council.
-If the council finds that the basis of either the suspension or revocation is substantiated, the license and all evidence thereof shall be surrendered by the holder of such license and shall be held by the clerk-treasurer until the end of the period of suspension; and in the event that a license issued under this chapter is revoked, the holder shall be ineligible to obtain another noncommercial kennel license for the period of one year from the date of such revocation.
+If the council finds that the basis of either the suspension or revocation is substantiated, the license and all evidence thereof shall be surrendered by the holder of such license and shall be held by the clerk-treasurer until the end of the period of suspension; and in the event that a license issued under this chapter is revoked, the holder shall be ineligible to obtain another commercial or noncommercial kennel license for the period of one year from the date of such revocation.

 I. Inspection Of Commercial And Noncommercial Facilities: